Rush Requests

 Please note: Under no circumstances should a rush analysis request be interpreted as a change to or shortening of the required analysis process that would otherwise be performed.
 A rush request that is received and accepted shall only expedite the analysis to the "front of the line."
 All necessary testing procedures will still be followed.

 In order to facilitate these requests, please fill out the electronic submission form on this page.
-Once this form has been properly filled out, the following steps will occur:
+Once this form has been submitted, the submitter will be contacted by the NLCL.